abhiineat/url_shortner/README.md

 # url_shortner
-This is a project made for knowledge and understaning purpose only...
+This project was developed way back just to clear basics and understand concepts of express using mongoDb